4th October 2015

 Many thanks to all who contributed so generously to the collections.

-PROPAGATION OF THE FAITH COLLECTION – will be taken up at all Masses next weekend.
+The Autumn Voluntary Collection will be taken up at all Masses this weekend.

 DECEASED

-We pray for the repose of the soul of Lamberto Laconico, Gina Roe and Harry McClure who died recently.
+We pray for the repose of the souls of Monica Hughes, a relative of a parishioner, Molly Slevin, May McCombe and Belen Caronan who died recently and for Sister Barbara McCauley CP, Carmel Reilly and Joan Greyston, whose month’s mind occurs at this time.
 We also remember all those whose anniversaries occur at this time of year especially:

 THIS WEEK